MurphyPone/murphypone.github.io/src/content/place-traveled.md

 })(MapContainer);
 ```

-The above code should give us a blank map that we can use with the same controls as any other Google Map.
+The above code should give us a blank map that we can interact with using the same, native controls as any other Google Map.

-Next, we want to define a list of `Marker`s to indicate places we've traveled (or in my specific example, hackathons I've traveled to).
-We can drop this code right underneat our declaration of our `MAPS_KEY`:
+Next, we want to define a list of `Markers` to indicate places we've traveled (or in my specific example, hackathons I've traveled to).
+We can drop this code right underneath our declaration of our `MAPS_KEY`:

 ```JavaScript
 const hackathons = [